Shelter Dog Meal Donation Count:

 • The foremost objectives in veterinary medicine are the health and welfare of the patient.

-• Diagnosis and treatment should be based on sound, accepted principles of veterinary medicine and the medical judgment of the veterinarian.
+• Diagnosis and treatment should be based on sound, accepted principles of veterinary medicine and the veterinarian’s medical judgment.

 • Veterinarians should have the requisite knowledge and skills for every treatment modality they consider using.